Data protection information under the EU General Data Protection Regulation (GDPR)

 The companies of the Bantleon Group are subject to various legal obligations, i.e., statutory requirements, that means legal requirements, (e.g. financial sector laws, money laundering laws, tax laws) as well as supervisory requirements (e.g. Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin), Commission de Surveillance du Secteur Financier (CSSF) and/or Eidgenössische Finanzmarktaufsicht (FINMA)).
 The purposes of processing include, but are not limited to, identity verification, fraud and money laundering prevention, accounting, risk assessment and management, fulfillment of inquiries and requirements of national or foreign regulatory or law enforcement agencies as well as compliance with tax control and reporting requirements.

 Within the Bantleon Group, only companies and agencies will have access to your data who require them for the fulfillment of the contractual and legal obligations or for the fulfillment of their respective tasks.

 Service providers and vicarious agents employed by us may also receive data for these purposes if they observe secrecy and our instructions under data protection law.
 These are mainly companies from the categories listed below.
-With regard to the transfer of data to recipients outside the Bantleon Group, it must ﬁrst of all be noted that the Bantleon AG (as Management Company) resp. the Bantleon Bank AG (as bank) are under a duty to maintain secrecy about any customer-related facts and evaluations of which they may have knowledge.
+With regard to the transfer of data to recipients outside the Bantleon Group, it must ﬁrst of all be noted that the Bantleon Invest GmbH (as Management Company) resp. the Bantleon AG (as bank) are under a duty to maintain secrecy about any customer-related facts and evaluations of which they may have knowledge.
 They may only disclose information about you if they are legally required to do so, if you have given your consent, if we are authorised to provide information and/or if processors commissioned by us guarantee compliance with secrecy and the provisions of the EU General Data Protection Regulation.

 Under these conditions, recipients of personal data may be, for example: